-We’re making progress in constructing our new astronomical observatory—filling the void left after the demolition of our old astronomical observatory at the Ecotarium.
+We opened our new astronomical observatory in the fall of 2016—filling the void left after the demolition of our old astronomical observatory at the Ecotarium.
 Our observatory looks like a small shed sporting a roof that rolls off exposing the entire sky.
 Its goal is to serve members, scouts undertaking astronomy badges, students, and the public (through approved and scheduled outreach programs).
-You can help us realize our vision with a small gift to the Observatory Fund through our donation page.
+You can help us sustain our vision with a small gift to the Observatory Fund through our donation page.

 Even if you can’t tell the difference between the Little Dipper and Orion, now is the perfect time to break out of your little world and introduce your kids to the universe.— Michelle Abrams, Boston Parents Paper